 Articles in the Category: “Internment”

-- CFWWIRF Media Release – ANNOUNCEMENT OF THE APPOINTMENT OF NEW INTERNEE DESCENDANT REPRESENTATIVE TO THE ENDOWMENT COUNCIL OF THE CANADIAN FIRST WORLD WAR INTERNMENT RECOGNITION FUND
+- ENDOWMENT COUNCIL MEMBERS OF THE CANADIAN FIRST WORLD WAR INTERNMENT RECOGNITION FUND MEET AND ATTEND REDEDICATION CEREMONY IN VERNON, B.C.

 Internment of Ukrainians in Canada

 Thousands of people of Ukrainian and Eastern European descent were interned in concentration camps across Canada when the Canadian government’s First National Internment Operations occurred during 1914-1920.
 These people were interned not for something they had done but simply because of where they had come from.
 These internment camps were reflective of the government’s gross infringement on the civil liberties of its citizens and immigrants to Canada at that time.

 The Ukrainian Canadian Congress (UCC) joined with the Ukrainian Canadian Foundation of Taras Shevchenko and the Ukrainian Canadian Civil Liberties Association to represent and seek redress for this tragedy and to bring healing to the Ukrainian Canadian community.

 The passing of Bill C-331, Internment of Persons of Ukrainian Origin Recognition Act in 2005 and the creation of the Canadian First Word War Internment Recognition Fund in 2008 are positive steps in recognizing this injustice by the Canadian Government.

 The UCC is currently involved in projects that promote awareness and commemoration of this sad part of Canadian history.
 It is hoped that education about Canada’s internment operations will keep further injustices like these from occurring again.